 Program Description

-The Teaching Consultant is open to applicants from all disciplinary backgrounds who have completed the Sheridan Teaching Seminar, and who hope to serve as leaders in the Sheridan Center.
+The Teaching Consultant Program is open to applicants from all disciplinary backgrounds who have completed the Sheridan Teaching Seminar (Certificate 1), will be in residence for the fall 2024 semester, and who hope to serve as leaders in the Sheridan Center.
 Because the program is designed as a small intensive learning community, enrollment is limited and dependent on an application process.
-In Fall 2023, TCs will receive a program certificate and a $600 award for successfully completing the program.
-Graduate students who complete all aspects of the program will also receive a notation on their official transcript.
+Interested applicants should read the information on this page before applying.

 Learning Objectives